DuanWong/Art-Collection-Management-System/README.md

 Included in the download:

-- `ArtCollectionManagement.exe` — the executable program
+- `Art Collection Management System.exe` — the executable program
 - `art_collection_basic.txt` — the default data file

 > 💡 Just place both files in the same folder and double-click the `.exe` to start!